Officers & Trustees

 As a natural resource economist, David has worked nationwide on coastal recovery projects following natural and man-made disasters.
-Drawn to the Society’s policy work on habitat protection and restoration, he was elected to the Board in 2009 and currently serves on the Governance and Policy Committees.
+Drawn to the Society’s policy work on habitat protection and restoration, he was elected to the Board in 2009 and currently serves on the Conservation and Policy Committees.

 Peter Hetzler, MD

 While pursuing a distinguished career in Plastic and Reconstructive Surgery, Peter continues his life-long commitment to the American Littoral Society.
 In his youth, his devotion to coastal protection was inspired by the Society’s first Executive Director, Dery Bennett.
-A Trustee since 1995, Peter sits on the Stewardship Committee.
+A Trustee since 1995, Peter sits on the Development Committee.

 George Kowallis, MD

-Longtime Trustee and former Littoral Society President, George brings the depth of many years’ experience to his work on the Board.
+A longtime Trustee and former Littoral Society President, George brings the depth of many years’ experience to his work on the Board.
 Currently serving as a member of the Program Policy Committee and the Audit Committee, he plays an active role in evaluating the strategic directions of the Society.
 His current interests include genetic complexity, with a focus on seaweed variations found in the cold, coastal waters of Maine.